FrameBassman/devowelizer/README.md

   - Load tests
 - There is a hamcrest library - it is easy to create a custom matcher logic
 - There is an AssertWithTimeout logic to catch async or unstable behavior
-- The solution includes a logger for the better debug process
+- The solution includes a logger for the improve debug process